| California Government

 and recreation improvements, lighting and other infrastructure.

 See our County Service Area fact sheet for more information.
+Coupon rate - The specified annual

 interest rate payable to the bond or note holder as printed